google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
 I’m not going into detail what they are and why they work, but you can think of them like 3D coordinates with an additional, fourth coordinate called _w_.
 This coordinate should be 1 except if you want to have perspective distortion.
-So all points are 4-dimensional vectors [x, y, z, w=1] and consequently matrices need to be 4x4 as well.
+We don’t need to worry about the detials of _w_ as we are not going to use any other value than 1.
+Therefore all points are from now on 4-dimensional vectors [x, y, z, w=1] and consequently matrices need to be 4x4 as well.

 One occasion where you can see that CSS uses homogeneous coordinates under the hood is when you define your own 4x4 matrices in a transform property using the `matrix3d()` function. `matrix3d` takes 16 arguments (because the matrix is 4x4), specifying one column after the other.
-So we can use this function to manually specify rotations, translations etc. But what it also allows us to do is mess around with that _w_ coordinate!
+So we can use this function to manually specify rotations, translations etc..
+But what it also allows us to do is mess around with that _w_ coordinate!

 Before we can make use of `matrix3d()`, we need a 3D context – because without a